YiLimath/YiLimath.github.io/_pages/agent-system/learning-and-adaptation.md

 plane; only a candidate that passes held-out evaluation enters the versioned policy registry.*

+**In one sentence.** Turn outcomes into changes of prompt, policy, or examples — slowly enough not to erase behavior that was already working.

 ## Problem

 An agent that repeats the same failed strategy wastes resources.
 Yet changing